suzukiget/api-public/source/index.html.md

 ## Trade

-After receiving the response, you will start receiving recent trade, followed by any trade that occurs at COBINHOOD.
+After receiving the response, you will start receiving ticker updates.

 **PARAMS**